An Explainer on Time-Series Graphs With Examples

 What Is a Time-Series Graph, and When Do You Use It?

 Let’s break this down by explaining first what graphs are and how they relate to plots and charts, terms often used interchangeably, even by professionals.
 Strictly speaking, a graph is a visual representation of numerical data that emphasizes the mathematical relationship between the data.
-Now a chart is any visualization that is intended to make information easier to understand.
+A chart is any visualization intended to make information easier to understand.
 This means that all graphs are charts, but not all charts are graphs.

 For example, pie charts, flow charts, or Venn diagrams are charts but not graphs.
 Graphs such as the one at the beginning of the article are also charts (that one specifically is a line or run chart).
 Finally, we have plots, which are visualizations of statistical data points.